19 FAQs people ask about dismissing employees

 Poor performance is one of the potentially fair reasons for dismissal.
 However, to demonstrate that you have behaved in a fair and reasonable manner you might well have to show you conducted regular appraisals (to identify weaknesses at an early stage), issued early warnings with a set time to improve, set realistic targets and if necessary offered training and/or supervision to address problem areas.

 If the employee has knowingly misstated details about their qualifications or experience, this would be likely to count as 'some other substantial reason' to justify dismissal.
 However, if the qualifications are desirable rather than necessary, and particularly if the employee has been doing the job satisfactorily without them, it may be unfair to dismiss.
 So if you want and need an employee to have qualifications or a certain type of experience, make your job offer conditional on them, and check up on them before you confirm the employment.

-As in any other disciplinary case, you need to ensure that your procedures are fair and reasonable and where it is reasonable to do so, that they follow the Acas Code of Practice (see 2) and that you observe the guidelines set out in 3.
+As in any other disciplinary case, you need to ensure that your procedures are fair and reasonable and where it is reasonable to do so, that they follow the Acas Code of Practice and that you observe the guidelines.

 It depends on the circumstances.
 If the employee is representing the company in dealings with customers or suppliers, or appropriate clothing is required for health and safety reasons, probably yes; if he or she is working behind the scenes, possibly no.